cobwebch/externalimport_tut/Documentation/EmployeesImport/Departments/Index.rst

 Then the "data" property indicates in what format the data will be provided by the connector. "array" means that it will be a PHP array.
-The "reference\_uid" property indicates in which field from the departments table the primary key from the external source will be stored.
+The "referenceUid" property indicates in which field from the departments table the primary key from the external source will be stored.